danielwalker/aws-ssm/README.md

 Given you are logged into an AWS account (take a look at [awsp](https://github.com/danielwalker/aws-profile-prompt)) these commands will allow you to manage SSM Parameters in bulk.

-To read all Parameters.
+To read all Parameters:

 ```
 aws-ssm-read
 ```

-To write Parameters from one account to another
+To write Parameters from one account to another:

 ```